alexciru/mlops-finalProject/reports/README.md

 >
 > Answer:

-TODO: NUMBER OF EXACT TEST
-We implemented unit test in order to check the both how the data is used to createdd the dataset and the model implementation.
+In our project, we have 2 tests to check if the model has been created correctly and 4 test to verify the correctness of the dataset.
+We implemented unittests to check if the loaded data has the correct size and later if all of the images in the used dataset have the correct shape.
+Our tests are also checking if every image has been loaded with a label.
+We implemented also 2 tests for the model, we are checking if the model’s output has the correct shape.

 ### Question 8